 The Federal Arbitration Act (FAA) encourages arbitration as a forum in order to free up the overly-congested court dockets.
 Federal courts, including the U.S. Supreme Court, have ruled that the FAA preempts any state law that threatens to limit the formation or enforcement of arbitration agreements.
 If passed, AB 51 could face an uphill battle in federal court.

-If you have been the victim of sexual harassment in the workplace in San Bernardino or Los Angeles County and want to know your options, contact the dedicated and passionate Rancho Cucamonga sexual harassment attorney John D. Lueck for a free consultation at 909-484-1963.
+If you have been the victim of sexual harassment in the workplace in San Bernardino or Los Angeles County and want to know your options, contact the dedicated and passionate Rancho Cucamonga sexual harassment attorney John D. Lueck for a free consultation.